 Required proof and claim information

-- Ordinary and extraordinary losses claims require supporting documentation, which may include such as receipts, bank or credit card statements showing fees or fraudulent charges, police report and other proof of identity theft and fraud.
+- To submit an ordinary or extraordinary losses claim, class members must provide supporting documentation, which may include receipts, bank or credit card statements showing fees or fraudulent charges, police reports and/or other proof of identity theft and fraud.

 Payout options